c2-d2/pr_mort_official/misc/faq.md

 What is a confidence interval?
 ------------------------------

 We implemented an approach that generates a confidence interval that has a 95% chance of including the actual death count.
 We followed a standard statistical approach to calculate this interval.
 Our estimate is based on a random sample of the entire population.
-If we took a different random sample, and followed the same statistical approach, we would end up with a different interval due to random variability introduced by the sampling â because we would end up picking a different set of households.
+If we took a different random sample, and followed the same statistical approach, we would end up with a different interval due to random variability introduced by the sampling — because we would end up picking a different set of households.
 If one had unlimited resources, and continued to take random samples, 95% of the resulting confidence intervals would include the actual death count.
 All this requires certain assumptions to hold; some are described in our paper, others described in basic statistics textbooks.

 Why is your confidence interval so large?
 -----------------------------------------